michael-buschbeck/mychs-macro-magic/README.md

 | 7    | _!mmm_     **end if**
 | 8    | _!mmm_ **end script**

-You can freely choose your variable names as long as they only contain letters (A-Z), digits (0-9), and underscores (_).
+You can freely choose your variable names as long as they only contain letters (A-Z, a-z), digits (0-9), and underscores (_).
 Variable names cannot contain other punctuation or spaces.
 Upper- and lowercase spelling is significant (so attackRoll, AttackRoll, and attackroll are three different variables).

 Once set, the lifetime of variables only extends to the next **end script** command.
 If you want to save state between different scripts or script runs, consider using character attributes.